milesj/rust-cicd-env/crates/cd-env/README.md

 ![Crates.io](https://img.shields.io/crates/v/cd_env) ![Crates.io](https://img.shields.io/crates/d/cd_env)

 Detects CD (continuous deploy, deliver, distribute) information from the current environment.
+Most commonly, this _only_ works as part of the deploy build step, and not the deploy run step.

 ### Usage